Social Security and Cost of Living Adjustments (COLA)

 COLA Annual Calculations

-The COLA in 2015 was 1.7 percent.
-However, there was not a cost of living adjustment for 2016.
+COLA in 2015 was 1.7%, but there was not a cost of living adjustment for 2016.
 Also in 2015, the maximum amount of earnings subject to the Social Security tax increased to $118,500.
-According to the Social Security Administration, "of the estimated 173 million workers who will pay Social Security taxes in 2017, about 12 million will pay more because of the increase in the taxable maximum.".
+According to the Social Security Administration:

 For more detailed information on the indicator, take a look at the COLA history since 1975.